Skip to main content

 Use Rewards Cards

 For customers who are planning to use a credit card frequently, having a rewards card really pays off.
+Combined with a zero percent interest promotion, a rewards card can be a really powerful financial tool as long as you stay on top of payments.

 Avoid Store Credit Cards

-“Your credit card limits are counted towards your debt-to-income ratio, even if you don’t have a balance on them,” Christine said.
-“When you apply for a loan, the underwriter has to calculate a percentage of use for each credit card you hold.”
+Opening multiple store credit cards can also negatively impact your ability to get a loan in the future – even if you don’t use them, or they don’t have a balance.
+Credit card limits count towards your debt-to-income ratio, even if you don’t have a balance on them.
+When you apply for a loan, the underwriter has to calculate a percentage of use for each credit card you hold.

 In other words, loan underwriters have to consider what would happen if you did use those cards and whether that would impact your ability to pay on your loan.